ilanpillemer/real1ty/README.md

 ## Introduction

 This walkthrough will guide you through creating and deploying a microservice that adds a simple room to the running Game On! microservices application.
 You will be shown how to setup a room that is implemented in the Java programming language using Websphere Liberty and (a) deployed as a Cloud Foundry application in Bluemix, or (b) as a docker container that can be run locally or published to the IBM Container Service in Bluemix.

+This was done for this room, which is currently available via Bluemix and can be found in Game On!

 ### Installation prerequisites